A list of 101 novels about magic

 Legendborn by Tracy Deonn

-In Tracy Deonn’s *Legendborn*, sixteen-year-old Bree Matthews enrolls in an early college program at UNC-Chapel Hill, where she discovers a hidden society called the Legendborn, descendants of King Arthur’s knights who battle supernatural threats.
+Tracy Deonn's "Legendborn" introduces Bree Matthews, a sixteen-year-old girl who, after her mother's death, enrolls in an early college program at UNC-Chapel Hill.
+She witnesses a magical attack on campus and discovers a secret society of students known as the Legendborn, descendants of King Arthur's knights who hunt demons.

 97. 97